 Sedation dentistry, party of one?

-Overcoming the Spirit of Fear – Why Am I So Fearful?
+Overcoming the Spirit of Fear Started With Understanding Why I Was So Fearful

 I booked my appointments and ran; ran as fast as I could before someone chased me down to tell me they forgot something!!